-Last weekend I did my first Instagram Live – a 20 minute live feed to my 28,000 Instagram followers.
+Last weekend I did my first Instagram Live – a 20-minute live feed to my 28,000 Instagram followers.
 It was an interesting experience, quite nerve-wracking actually, and to make sure I had something to say to whoever was out there listening I asked anyone who had a question to send them through to me via Direct Message (DM).
 I was flooded with questions, some involving how and why I got into the alcohol and other drug field, others around how I was coping with ‘isolation’ and what I was doing with my time, as well as those that dealt with specific drugs and their effects.
 There were also a number that expressed concern about friends who they believed were drinking (or using other drugs, particularly cannabis) on their own while at home in isolation, asking what they could do to make sure they were safe.
-There were two DMs that I thought I would share with you that highlighted an issue that almost every Australian parent should be aware of and they are as follows:
+There were two DMs that I thought I would share with you that highlighted an issue that almost every Australian parent should be aware of and they’re as follows:

 “I’m worried about my parents drinking.
 Since we’ve been locked at home I have noticed how much both of them drink, even during the day.
 My Mum is drinking about a bottle of wine to herself everyday.
 Should I say something to them and what should I say?”